syncfusion-content/winui-docs/winui/ComboBox/Filtering.md

 ## Enable filtering

-To enable filtering functionality, you have to set the `IsFilteringEnabled` and `IsEditable` property as true.
+To enable filtering functionality in ComboBox control, set the `IsFilteringEnabled` and `IsEditable` properties as true.
 The default value is false.
 The drop down will open automatically as soon as you start typing characters in the ComboBox control.

 {% tabs %}
 {% highlight XAML %}